howsoai/platform-installation-examples/linkerd/README.md

 ### NATS
 NATS Message queue is heavilly used within the Howso Platform.
-NATS traffic is not automatically recognized by Linkerd (as it uses a server-speaks-first first protocol).
-To enable Linkerd to recognize NATS traffic, the NATS service and server(s) needs to be annotated.
+The NATS traffic is not automatically recognized by Linkerd (as it uses a server-speaks-first first protocol).
+To enable Linkerd to recognize NATS traffic, the NATS service and server(s) needs to be annotated, as being an opaque port.

+> Note this does not skip NATS traffic from the proxy - it just informs Linkerd that it should be proxied even though it doesn't automatically recognize it.

-Since we've installed via Helm - we'll update the installed NATS service to include the `config.linkerd.io/opaque-ports="4222"` annotation - which will inform linkerd to proxy NATS traffic even though it doesn't automatically recognize it.
+Since we've installed via Helm - we'll update the installed NATS service to include the `config.linkerd.io/opaque-ports="4222"` annotation -

 The new [values file](./manifests/nats.yaml) includes the annotations.